Aman214/RISC-V-ISA-32-bit-Assembler-and-Simulator/README.md

 # RISC-V-ISA-32-bit-Assembler-and-Simulator

 This was a group project of 5 for an academic course called Computer Architecture.
 The project is related to creating a simulator which will read codes written in RISC-V ISA and can simulate how it is processed in a system.
-This being one of my first large projects, was done without much documentation as I was not enough better at coding then.
-But still it adds into my experience being doing a large code and connect different functionalities.
+This being one of my first large projects, was done without much documentation.
+It adds into my experience being doing a large code and connect different functionalities.

 The project was of 2 parts: